ether/etherpad-lite/doc/api/http_api.md

 *Example returns:*
   * `{code: 0, message:"ok", data: {publicStatus: true}}`
   * `{code: 1, message:"padID does not exist", data: null}`
+  * `{code: 1, message:"You can only get/set the publicStatus of pads that belong to a group", data: null}`

 #### listAuthorsOfPad(padID)
  * API >= 1